Pofilo/grammalecte/doc/API_web.md

     <> Background script (extension core)
     <· Worker running the grammar checker on a different process

-### Version of the Grammalecte Web API

-    oGrammalecteAPI.sVersion

-### Detecting if Grammalecte API is here
+### Detecting if the Grammalecte API is here

 Every call to the Grammalecte API will be done via an object called `oGrammalecteAPI`.

     if (typeof(oGrammalecteAPI) === "object") {
         ...
     }

+### Version of the Grammalecte API

+    oGrammalecteAPI.sVersion

 ### Disabling the Grammalecte button (the spinning pearl)